Miami Marlins: Citrus Series

 The Rays also have a geographical, interleague rivalry with the Miami Marlins.
 Tampa Bay currently leads the series, 81–60.

 World Series championships

 The Marlins won the World Series in 1997 and 2003, but both titles were followed by controversial periods where the team sold off all the high-priced players and rebuilt.
 Between 2003 and 2019, the team's two World Series runs also marked their sole postseason appearances.
 Their three playoff qualifications and seven winning seasons are the fewest among MLB franchises.

-Despite never winning a division title, the Florida Marlins is the only team to make the playoffs and win a World Series in its first two winning seasons.
+Despite never winning a division title, the Florida Marlins are the only team to make the playoffs and win a World Series in its first two winning seasons.